garrandall/popular-music-data/tracks/start-a-band-brad-paisley-keith-urban.md

 Just get you a guitar and learn how to play
 Cut up some jeans, come up with a name
-When you're living in a world that you dont understand Find a few good buddies, start a band
+When you're living in a world that you don't understand Find a few good buddies, start a band
 Start a band, Start a band